exobition/ExoOS/README.md

 # ExoOS - An operating system project

 Its a hobby project so dont expect it to be insanely proficent, optimized, and totally bug free.
-(Or even expect it to be finished cuz I get burnt out easily sorry :/)
+(Or even expect it to be finished cuz I get burnt out easily sorry)

 DISCLAMER:

-Currently the iso does not work but i am still working on a way to make a bootable iso (for virtual box cuz it wont boot the floppy image file) due to it being a pain in the ass :/.
+Currently the iso does not work but i am still working on a way to make a bootable iso (for virtual box cuz it wont boot the floppy image file) due to it being a pain in the ass.

 ## Prerequisites